freeCodeCamp/camper-gitter-bot/README.md

 If you've followed the instructions so far your bot instance is the demobot provided for you.

-The `dot.env` file you copied above contains login info.
+The `.env` file you copied above contains login info.
 This is using the shared "demobot" account so you may find yourself in a chatroom with other people using the same ID!